-However, despite making a large family, these model types are not ideal for hydrological processes for several reasons.
-First, all Box-Jenkins models are essentially of short-range dependence (SRD), that is, their autocorrelation structure decays exponentially with lag time; in contrast, there is evidence that hydrological processes exhibit long-range dependence (LRD), i.e., power-type decay of autocorrelation also known as the Hurst phenomenon (e.g., Koutsoyiannis, 2005b).
-Second, these models rely largely on a normality assumption, whereas it is known that hydrological processes (mostly on sub-annual scales) depart from normality and perhaps have distribution tails of power-type (e.g., Koutsoyiannis, 2005a).
-Third, the seasonal behaviour exhibited by hydrological processes at sub-annual scales is complex (with distribution type and dependence structure that change within the year) and cannot be handled by "deseasonalization" techniques typically used in companion to Box-Jenkins models (Koutsoyiannis & Georgakakos, 2006).
-Fourth, except for simplified processes, such as AR(1) or ARMA(1,1), the models are not parsimonious as they involve many parameters to be estimated from the data.
-In fact, the structure of these models is tightly linked to the number of parameters and one cannot change the structure (e.g., increase the tail of the dependence) without using additional parameters.
+However, these model types are not ideal for hydrological processes for several reasons.
+First, all Box-Jenkins models are essentially of short-range dependence (SRD), that is, their autocorrelation structure decays exponentially with lag time; in contrast, there is evidence that hydrological processes exhibit long-range dependence (LRD), i.e. power-type decay of autocorrelation also known as the Hurst phenomenon (e.g. Koutsoyiannis, 2005b).
+Second, these models rely largely on a normality assumption, whereas it is known that hydrological processes (mostly on sub-annual scales) depart from normality and perhaps have distribution tails of powertype (e.g. Koutsoyiannis, 2005a).
+Third, the seasonal behaviour exhibited by hydrological processes at sub-annual scales is complex (with distribution type and dependence structure that change within the year) and cannot be handled by "deseasonalization" techniques typically used in companion to Box-Jenkins models (Koutsoviannis & Georgakakos, 2006).
+Fourth, except for simplified processes, such as AR(1) or ARMA(1,1), the models are not parsimonious as they involve many parameters estimated from the data.
+In fact, the structure of these models is tightly linked to the number of parameters and one cannot change the structure (e.g. increase the tail of the dependence) without using additional parameters.
 However, typical statistical samples do not allow a reliable estimation of many parameters.
 This is particularly the case for processes with LRD, as this behaviour entails parameter uncertainty dramatically higher than in SRD (Koutsoyiannis, 2003; Cohn & Lins, 2005, Koutsoyiannis & Montanari, 2007).
-Fifth, again except for low order processes (i.e., AR(1) and ARMA(1,1)), other processes of this family do not have a physical meaning and thus are used in a rather black-box setting.
+Fifth, again except for low order processes (i.e. AR(1) and ARMA(1,1)), other processes of this family do not have a physical meaning and thus are used in a rather black-box setting.

 Several of the above drawbacks have been remedied by adaptations or even introduction of different model types.
-Thus, LRD can be reproduced by fractional Gaussian noise processes (Mandelbrot, 1965), fractionally differenced ARMA processes (Hosking, 1984) or by generalized generation schemes applied on generalized autocorrelation structures (Koutsoyiannis, 2000).
-The latter technique also tackles some of the other problems listed above as it is parametrically parsimonious (i.e., the generation scheme is not tied to the autocorrelation structure), it can handle non-normal distributions and is also multivariate.
-The seasonality problem has been tackled by cyclostationary processes.
+Thus, LRD can be reproduced by specialized models such as fractional Gaussian noise processes (Mandelbrot, 1965) and fractionally differenced ARMA processes (Hosking, 1984), or by generalized generation schemes applied on generalized autocorrelation structures (Koutsoyiannis, 2000).
+The latter technique also tackles some of the other problems listed above as it is parametrically parsimonious (i.e. the generation scheme is not tied to the autocorrelation structure), it can handle non-normal distributions and is also multivariate.
+The seasonality problem has been tackled by cyclostationary (periodic) processes.
 However, these are necessarily SRD because only low-order processes (such as periodic AR(1) or periodic ARMA(1,1); Bras & Rodriguez-Iturbe, 1985; Koutsoyiannis, 1999) are computationally feasible in a cyclostationary setting.
-Yet, however, in simulation mode (as opposed to prediction mode) the stochastic generation problem has been tackled using a disaggregation logic.
-Thus, the LRD properties are handled by an appropriate stationary model such as those stated above, the seasonality is handled by a cyclostationary model with SRD, and the two models are coupled so that the latter becomes operationally consistent with the former (Koutsoyiannis, 2001).
-A different approach that can generate cyclostationary time series with LRD without disaggregation was proposed recently (Langousis & Koutsoyiannis, 2006) but this is again for simulation.
+Yet, however, in simulation mode (as opposed to prediction mode) the stochastic generation problem has been tackled using a disaggregation logic, in which an annual time series is generated first and then the annual amounts are disaggregated into seasonal.
+Thus, the LRD properties are handled by an appropriate stationary model such as those stated above, the seasonality is handled by a cyclostationary model with SRD, and the two models are coupled so that the latter becomes operationally consistent with the former (Koutsoviannis, 2001).
+An approach that can generate cyclostationary time series with LRD without disaggregation was proposed recently (Langousis & Koutsoyiannis, 2006), but this is again for simulation.